2024-02-11 10:34:08

 In fact, asbestos’ extraordinary fire resistance had been discovered several thousand years earlier and has a long history of use in rituals and entertainment.

 In the first century AD.
-BCE, Roman author Pliny the Elder introduced his readers to a new type of linen, known as “living linen,” which could be used to make a variety of extravagant products.
+BCE, Roman author Pliny the Elder introduced his readers to a new type of linen, known as “living linen,” which might be used to make a variety of extravagant products.

 Even he himself had witnessed its properties: the napkins, when thrown into the fire, were cleaner and fresher than before.